Installation

 git pull origin main

-You are ready to start using DorkOS.
-Head to the Quickstart guide to walk through your first conversation, or check out Configuration to customize your setup.
+Head to the Quickstart to open your first session, or Configuration to customize your setup.